UsabilityEngineering/RoomArranger/phaseIII/README.md

-- The reccurring theme throughout the user test was the ambiguity of the icons on the editor page.
+- The reoccurring theme throughout the user test was the ambiguity of the icons on the editor page.
 Whether the user was trying to select a type of door, window, or fixture, or selecting furniture, they found difficulty in identifying the correct items.
 - Layout and furniture icons will be updated to more accurately represent their respective items.
 A "mystery meat menu" dialogue box will also appear when the user moves their cursor over an icon, providing a written description of the item before it is selected by the user.